 We may perform these functions ourselves or use a third party provider to perform these functions on our behalf.
-Where us a third party they will be required to use your personal information only to perform services for us.
+Where we use a third party they will be required to use your personal information only to perform services for us.

 We always treat your data with sensitivity and keep it secure.
-At times we share your information with others where it is either necessary to perform our services or where you have given your consent to do so.
+At times we share your information with others where it is either necessary to perform our services to you, where we are required by law to disclose information or where you have given your consent to share information.